-At December 31, 2019, Kraken had \$2.3 million remaining in grant funding to drawn down against research and development activities.
+At March 31, 2020, Kraken had \$1.7 million remaining in grant funding to drawn down against research and development activities.
+This excludes funding received under the OceanVisionTM project.

 Major components of this remaining funding are as follows:

 In May 2018, the Company's German subsidiary, Kraken Robotik GmbH was awarded over \$0.9 million in contracts for two development initiatives for evaluation of SeaVision® sensors and AI control for software for autonomous underwater vehicles.
 The two projects are called ARIM and RoboVaaS and are collaborative research activities funded by the German Federal Ministry for Economic Affairs and Energy as part of the MarTERA Horizon 2020 initiative of the European Commission.